Predation: Symbolic uses

 In film, the idea of the predator as a dangerous if humanoid enemy is used in the 1987 science fiction horror action film Predator and its three sequels.
-A terrifying predator, a gigantic man-eating great white shark, is central, too, to Steven Spielberg's 1974 thriller Jaws.
+A terrifying predator, a gigantic man-eating great white shark, is central to Steven Spielberg's 1974 thriller Jaws.

 Among poetry on the theme of predation, a predator's consciousness might be explored, such as in Ted Hughes's Pike.
 The phrase "Nature, red in tooth and claw" from Alfred, Lord Tennyson's 1849 poem "In Memoriam A.H.H." has been interpreted as referring to the struggle between predators and prey.

-In mythology and folk fable, predators such as the fox and wolf have mixed reputations.
+In mythology and folk fables, predators such as the fox and wolf have mixed reputations.
 The fox was a symbol of fertility in ancient Greece, but a weather demon in northern Europe, and a creature of the devil in early Christianity; the fox is presented as sly, greedy, and cunning in fables from Aesop onwards.
 The big bad wolf is known to children in tales such as Little Red Riding Hood, but is a demonic figure in the Icelandic Edda sagas, where the wolf Fenrir appears in the apocalyptic ending of the world.
 In the Middle Ages, belief spread in werewolves, men transformed into wolves.
 In ancient Rome, and in ancient Egypt, the wolf was worshipped, the she-wolf appearing in the founding myth of Rome, suckling Romulus and Remus.
 More recently, in Rudyard Kipling's 1894 The Jungle Book, Mowgli is raised by the wolf pack.
 Attitudes to large predators in North America, such as wolf, grizzly bear and cougar, have shifted from hostility or ambivalence, accompanied by active persecution, towards positive and protective in the second half of the 20th century.